-- Inquiry 1: Who am I and how do I positively contribute to my school and wider community? - Inquiry 2: What does it take to be a life-long learner? - Inquiry 3: How do I want to contribute to the world? - Inquiry 4: How do I look after myself (and others) and why is this important?
+- Inquiry 1: Who am I and how do I positively contribute to my school and wider community? - Inquiry 2: How do I want to contribute to the world? - Inquiry 3: What does it take to be a life-long learner? - Inquiry 4: How do I look after myself (and others) and why is this important?

-Through these inquires students explore various concepts and develop key skills in relation to these, including: understanding themselves and their learning; reflection; capability development; skills and mindsets for success; goal setting; career development and pathways; risk-management and selfcare.
+Through these inquires students explore various concepts and develop key skills in relation to these, including: understanding themselves and their learning; reflection; capability development; skills and mindsets for success; goal setting; career development and pathways; riskmanagement and self-care.